John Furlong (sports administrator): Business activities

-In 2010, Furlong joined the board of Whistler Blackcomb Holdings Inc. With the sale of Whistler Blackcomb Holdings to Vail Resprts in 2016, Furlong's term on the board ended.
+In 2010, Furlong joined the board of Whistler Blackcomb Holdings Inc. With the sale of Whistler Blackcomb Holdings to Vail Resorts in 2016, Furlong's term on the board ended.

 In 2016, Furlong and Gareth Rees led Rugby Canada's bid for Vancouver's to host the World Rugby Sevens World Series event.
 He continues to chair the annual tournament.

 Furlong is chairman of Rocky Mountaineer, a rail tourism company based in Vancouver and board member with its owner Armstrong Group Ltd.

 Since 2011, Furlong has served as a member of the corporate board of Canadian Tire retailer.
 He is also board chairman of the Canadian Tire charitable organization, Jumpstart, that funds youth sport called.

 As a paid keynote speaker, Furlong is a member of the National Speakers Bureau.

 Controversies

 John Furlong had been the subject of some controversy following accusations of errors and omissions in his autobiography and legal actions arising from abuse allegations.